ariesbabu/ocp-gitp/docs/optional_labs/ocp_image_registry.md

     config.imageregistry.operator.openshift.io/cluster patched
     ```

-8. You can use the config description to check if the image registry sucessfully connected to Nutanix Objects store ``xyz-ocp-registry``
+8. You can use the config description to check if the image registry successfully connected to Nutanix Objects store's bucket ``ocpuserXX-registry``

     ```bash
     oc get config.imageregistry.operator.openshift.io/cluster -oyaml